 - The most common presentation of the anal fissure is intense pain during defecation.

-- Usually, you have constipation for a long time (anal fissures are more common with IBS-Constipation.
+- Usually, you have constipation for a long time (anal fissures are more familiar with IBS-Constipation).

-- The mucus in stool usually passes at first then the stool (as it is formed in the last part of your colon).
+- The mucus in stool usually passes first, then the stool (as it is formed in the last part of your colon).

-What to do if you think you have anal fissure:
+What to do if you think you have an anal fissure:

-- Get an appointment with your doctor to confirm your case by doing an examination of your anal area.
+- Get an appointment with your doctor to confirm your case by examining your anal area.

-- Your doctor will usually prescribe a topical cream to decrease the pain and relax your anal muscles.
+- Your doctor usually prescribes a topical cream to decrease the pain and relax your anal muscles.

 - Also, you should take a laxative to decrease constipation which is the cause of your anal fissure.